thugiang61/my-portfolio/README.md

     │   ├── `App.vue` : Root component of the application.

-    │   ├── `main.js` : Scripts to import necessary packages and run application .
+    │   ├── `main.js` : Scripts to import necessary packages and run the application.

     ├─ `.gitignore` : All files untracked by git.